 Major: Liberal Arts: Social Sciences with a concentration in Political Science

 Leadership position: Student Senator (Public Relations Chair), Student Ambassador, Peer2Peer Mentor, and Student Blogger

 How do you define leadership?

-What first inspired you to become a student leader/get your current position?
+What first inspired you to be a student leader?

 What is one experience (any kind) you think everyone should have?